Design & Technology

 All KS3 students are introduced to three key elements of DT:

-Designing: This will include research and analysis, ideas, sketching, model making, teamwork and the use of ICT).
+Designing: This will include research and analysis, ideas, sketching, model making, teamwork and the use of ICT.

-Making: This will include the use of tools, machinery; processes; material construction techniques, drawing and planning.
+Making: This will include the use of tools, machinery, processes, material construction techniques, drawing and planning.

-Theoretical Knowledge: This will include electronics; material technologies and industrial practices.
+Theoretical Knowledge: This will include electronics, material technologies and industrial practices.

-• HB Pencil
+• HB Pencils

 • Coloured Pencils